Mikwuegbu/movieVilla/README.md

 #Movie villa

-This is a Web App by to Practice the use of html5, Css(Bootstrap5), Javascript in FrontEnd development.
+This is a Movie app to Practice the use of html5, Css(Bootstrap5), Javascript in FrontEnd development.